-Under 2 CFR § 200.329(a), the grant recipient is responsible for oversight of the operations of the Federal award supported activities.
-As a recipient receiving Federal funds, it is the recipient's responsibility to ensure that all reports are submitted timely, documents are maintained properly, and if questions arise pertaining to the grant, FPOs are immediately contacted for further guidance.
-2 CFR § 200.329(a) states: "The non-Federal entity must monitor its activities under Federal awards to assure compliance with applicable Federal requirements and performance expectations are being achieved.
+Under 2 CFR § 200.329(a)40, the Recipient is responsible for oversight of the operations of the federal award supported activities.
+As a Recipient receiving federal funds, it is the Recipient's responsibility to ensure that all reports are submitted timely, documents are maintained properly, and if questions arise pertaining to the grant, FPOs are immediately contacted for further guidance.
+Two CFR § 200.329(a)41 states: "The non-Federal entity must monitor its activities under Federal awards to assure compliance with applicable Federal requirements and performance expectations are being achieved.
 Monitoring by the non-Federal entity must cover each program, function, or activity."

-TBCP recipients are required to follow the reporting guidelines in the SACs associated with the award.
-TBCP recipients will submit a Baseline Report, Semi-Annual Reports (Performance [Technical] and Financial), Annual Report(s), and Final Reports (Performance [Technical] and Financial).
+TBCP Recipients are required to follow the reporting guidelines in the SACs associated with the award.
+TBCP Recipients will submit a Baseline Report, Semi-Annual Reports (Performance [Technical] and Financial), Annual Report(s), and Final Reports (Performance [Technical] and Financial).